DannyBen/node-jsoncache/README.md

 # JsonCache

-A Node.js module for caching JSON objects.
+A Node.js module for caching JSON objects or raw data.

 ## Install